hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 - Language flexibility: You can use your favorite if it supports [Gobject Introspection](https://en.wikipedia.org/wiki/List_of_language_bindings_for_GTK) (although JS/TS are most well-supported (with AGS))
 - Provides arge set of libraries, including Network (both Wi-Fi and Ethernet) and Bluetooth

+### Disadvantages
+- Does not provide hot reload out of the box

 ## Eww

 [Eww](https://github.com/elkowar/eww) (ElKowar's Wacky Widgets) is a widget